pymc-labs/CausalPy/docs/source/glossary.rst

    Change score analysis
       A statistical procedure where the outcome variable is the difference between the posttest and protest scores.

+   Causal impact
+      An umbrella term for the estimated effect of a treatment on an outcome.

    Comparative interrupted time-series
    CITS
       An interrupted time series design with added comparison time series observations.